stan-dev/design-docs/designs/opencl_kernel_generator.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Each kernel must be compiled.
+Even with caching each kernel must be compiled the first time it is used.
 If many kernels are used and each only once, long compilations times could make this slower than one kernel per operation.
 This is not an issue in Stan, since many leapfrog steps are executed.

 # Prior art
 [prior-art]: #prior-art